cs-ieee-ist/cs-essentials/content/topics/Shell Script/1-Variables.md

 * To read the value inside the variable we need to use the symbol `$` before the variable's
 * To avoid any possible ambiguities is good practice to use braces `{}` around the variable's name
 * Variables are typeless, and the shell by default treats them as strings
-* The default value of an variable is an empty string `""`, for example, the variable `a` above
+* The default value of a variable is an empty string `""`, for example, the variable `a` above

 ## Arithmetic